grudsby/grudsby.github.io/_posts/2018-5-23-Training-AlexNet-on-VOC2007-in-PyTorch.md

 {% endhighlight %}
 </details>

 Run the code and make sure you don't get any errors.
-If you have any issues, use pdb.set_trace() before the line throwing and error and use the interactive debugger to test commands and fix the issue.
+If you have any issues, use pdb.set_trace() before the line throwing an error and use the interactive debugger to test commands and fix the issue.

 {% highlight bash %}
 python code/alexnet.py ~/storage/tutorials/alexnet-voc2007-pytorch/data